 The Full-Ride Scholarship: the most mythical of scholarships that all students secretly (or not-so-secretly) dream of.
-Unfortunately, these scholarships are hard to come by, and they are even more difficult to win.
+Unfortunately, these scholarships are hard to come by, and they're even more difficult to win.

-Though many schools offer full ride or full tuition scholarships, there are also a handful of scholarships out there by independent organizations and the government that you can use at almost any school.
+Though many schools offer full-ride or full-tuition scholarships, there are also a handful of scholarships out there—run by independent organizations and even the government—that you can use at almost any school.
 Read on to learn about some of the most highly sought-after scholarships in the country.

-What Is a Full Ride Scholarship?
+What Is a Full-Ride Scholarship?

 By far, the vast majority of these scholarships come from universities and colleges that are trying to attract top students to their campuses.
-Full ride scholarships from private organizations that you can use at any school are even more rare.
+Full-ride scholarships from private organizations that you can use at any school are even more rare.

-Who Should Apply for These Scholarships?
+Who Should Apply For These Scholarships?

 High school students who think they are the cream of the crop should apply for the scholarships listed below.
-You’ll see that some of them have specific requirements, such as race or location, but others are open to anyone.
+You’ll see that some of them have specific requirements, such as race or location, whereas others are open to anyone.

-You should be at the top of your class (most of these are looking for students in the top ten percent) and have high test scores.
+You should be at the top of your class (most of these scholarships are looking for students in the top 10 percent) and have high test scores.
 You should also have specific, strong examples of your leaderships skills, community involvement, and excellent character.

-Top Advice for Winning a Full Ride Scholarship
+Top Advice for Winning a Full-Ride Scholarship

 You'll have a much better chance of winning scholarship money if you don’t try to get it all in one go.
 Think about your strengths, what you want to pursue in college, and your favorite activities, and go out and find several smaller scholarships to apply to.
-Though the payoff won’t be in one lump sum, you’ll have much less competition and a far higher chance of success.
+Though the payoff won’t be one lump sum, you’ll have much less competition and a far higher chance of success.

-13 Fantastic Full Ride Scholarships
+13 Fantastic Full-Ride Scholarships